 Commercial Lettings: Exempt with the OTT Route to Standard-Rated

 The election is generally binding for 20 years on the specific property, with a 6-month cooling-off period during which it can be withdrawn (VAT1614C), and a 20-year revocation route on VAT1614J.
 Anti-avoidance disapplication rules under Sch 10 paragraphs 12 to 17 catch certain connected-party arrangements where the tenant cannot itself recover the VAT charged.
-The dwellings carve-out under Sch 10 paragraph 5 means that even where a commercial-style election is filed on a mixed-use building, the option does not bite on the residential element.
+The dwellings carve-out under Sch 10 paragraph 5 means that even where you file a commercial-style election on a mixed-use building, the option does not bite on the residential element.

 Holiday Accommodation: Standard-Rated under Note 9